honglu2875/SkynetTheMarketCrusher/README.md

 # SkynetTheMarketCrusher
-We attempt to crush the future market with DQN type unsupervised learning technique.
+We attempt to simulate trader behaviors on the future market with DQN type unsupervised learning technique.